OWASP/ASVS/5.0/en/0x14-V6-Cryptography.md

 * Implementing robust cryptographic systems that fail securely, adapt to evolving threats, and are future-proof.
 * Utilizing cryptographic mechanisms that are both secure and aligned with industry best practices.
-* Maintaining a secure crypv6tographic key management system with appropriate access controls and auditing.
+* Maintaining a secure cryptographic key management system with appropriate access controls and auditing.
 * Regularly evaluating the cryptographic landscape to assess new risks and adapt algorithms accordingly.
 * Discovering and managing cryptographic use cases throughout the application's lifecycle to ensure that all cryptographic assets are accounted for and secured.